"Hvad hedder det?

 Danish History

 The explanation may lay in their huge alcohol consumption in the shape of beer and mead (honey based snaps).
-Because the water was so polluted they had to drink beer.
+Because the water was so polluted, they had to drink beer.
 They were forced to, see?

 Which leads us to Danes being the happiest people on the planet.
 Could there be a link to their alcohol consumption?
 My view is that they were asked in the evening, after snaps for breakfast, a few beers for lunch, snaps again for dinner, then wine and a few beers in the bar.
 Ask Danes at eight in the morning and the outcome would be very different.

-Instead of saying: "To your health!" as drinking toast they scream "Skål!" when lifting their 12 ounce trunks into the air.
+Instead of saying: "To your health!" as drinking toast, they scream "Skål!" when lifting their 12 ounce trunks into the air.
 What does skål mean, you may wonder?
-Danish health wish maybe?
-You should not have asked.
+Danish health wish, maybe?

 It means Skull, because Vikings used to drink out of the skulls of their slain opponents.